 Our recommendation for octagon window treatments: Plantation shutters or window film.
 Shutters are built to fit seamlessly in an octagonal window frame, bolstering its unique shape and appeal.
 Likewise, window film applies directly to the window pane, keeping the awesome shape of your octagon window on full display.

-Angled or rake windows are popping up more and more in Charlotte home design.
+Angled windows (sometimes called “rake” windows) are popping up more and more in modern home design.
 An issue with rake window treatments, similar to octagon windows, is finding one that fits your unique window geometry.
-Keep in mind as well that many angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that you don’t have to operate often is typically best for rake windows.
+Keep in mind as well that many angled windows are in spots that are hard to reach, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t have to operate often is typically best for rake windows.

 Our recommendation for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the precise angles and shape of your angled windows, but the shutter louvers can typically be set at a single, perfect angle without ever needing to be readjusted - perfect for windows in hard to reach places.